 "We're focused on the design, engineering and production of mechanical, hydraulic and electromechanical control and actuation systems.
 Today, we are recognized as a leader in high-quality motion control solutions."

 Curtiss-Wright Controls, a division of Curtiss-Wright Corporation, emerged in the late 1960s as a natural growth of our decades of expertise in precision design, engineering and machining of propellers and transmission systems.
-Since then, we have focused our efforts on the design, engineering and production of mechanical, hydraulic and electromechanical control and actuation systems for aerospace, industrial and defense applications.
+Since then, we have focused our efforts on advanced technologies for niche actuation and drive applications, integrated sensors and controls, and electronic subsystems internationally for the aerospace, defense and industrial markets.
+Curtiss-Wright has a long tradition of design and manufacturing innovation, and prides itself on long-standing customer relationships.
 Today, our company is a recognized leader in high-quality cost-effective motion control solutions.

 THE HISTORY OF FLIGHT